 You have to create content, optimize it with HTML code, post it to your website, troubleshoot it for errors, and promote it all afterward.

 That’s easily a full-time job — but that’s not even 50% of what goes into today’s quality SEO plans!
-You also have tons of other strategies that synergize with SEO, and taking advantage of each one is essential to long-term success.
+You also have tons of other strategies that synergize with SEO, and taking advantage of each one is essential to its long-term success.